 That said, most minor stucco cracks can be addressed through caulking, stippling and blending before painting the area if underlying problems are not present.
 Large, wide, or deep stucco cracks, however, can be indicative of bigger structural issues.
 These will often occur near the top of window and door frames, in joints between masonry/concrete and wood frames, or where vertical walls intersect.

 Cracks wider than 1/16 inches need immediate attention.
 When looking at the crack, should the edges no longer appear ‘matched’, it can be a red flag for structural changes in the building like uneven foundation settling.
-Never try to self-repair a large stucco crack, or use a general building maintenance team for this project.
-Rather let specialist stucco repair contractors like the Airtight Construction team give you a proper estimate for the project, wherein we will not only identify the root cause of the problem, but also create a solution that will ensure it doesn’t reoccur.
+Don’t try to self-repair a large stucco crack yourself, or use a general building maintenance team for this type of project.
+ATC can not only identify the root cause of the problem, but also provide a solution that will insure it doesn’t reoccur.